TijsM/mixpanel-course/README.md

 ARR/ MRR

-- annual recurring revenue/ montly recurring revenue
+- annual recurring revenue/ monthly recurring revenue

 All these metrics, alongside DAU/WAU/MAU give a good overall indicator of the health of your company/ product.
 It is important that have a clear and strict definition of Active.
 If not DAU/WAU/MAU will become a vanity metric.